-It’s still early.
-Web 2.0 is an archaic stage in the formation of the digital world. surveillance capitalism has also been a bubble ready to pop for years.
+But it’s still early.
+Web 2.0 is an archaic stage in the formation of the digital world.
+Surveillance capitalism has also been a bubble ready to pop for years.
 The matter is when, not if.
-It’s too absurd, corrupt, complex and annoying to keep living forever.
+The whole thing is too absurd, corrupt, complex and annoying to keep living forever.

 So let’s give people ways to increase their agency, at scale, in the digital world.
 There’s no scale in selling one’s personal data.
-But there’s plenty in putting our most human of powers to work.
+But there’s plenty in putting better human powers to work.